 The only drawback is you have to sign up on your phone (at hulu.com/sprint), and you can access Hulu only either on your phone or while using your phone as a hotspot.

-The Unlimited Plus plan gives you a Tidal (music app) and 15 GB LTE hotspot.
-Go with the Unlimited Premium plan and you’ll get Hulu, Tidal, Lookout (mobile security service), an Amazon Prime membership, and 50 GB LTE hotspot.
+The Unlimited Plus plan gives you a free Tidal music account and a 15 GB LTE hotspot.
+Go with the Unlimited Premium plan and you’ll get Hulu, Tidal, Lookout (mobile security service), Amazon Prime, and a 50 GB LTE hotspot.

 The perks just got real, folks!